Master of Science Degree in Civil Engineering

 The ESE Ph.D. program requires that students complete a minimum of 60 semester credit hours beyond the master’s degree.
 This coursework includes courses that have been designed to provide advanced instruction in areas considered to form the foundation for the disciplines of Environmental Science and Engineering.
 Students should complete CE 5001 Process and Ethics in Thesis/Dissertation Research Development or GEO 6031 Ethical Conduct of Graduate Research during their first year in the program.
 Enrollment in a departmental graduate seminar is required for a minimum of 2 semester credit hours.
 A minimum of 15 semester credit hours of Doctoral Research and a minimum of 15 semester credit hours of Doctoral Dissertation must be completed prior to graduation.
 With the approval from the chair of their Dissertation Committee, students can apply up to 12 semester credit hours of graduate coursework to elective courses (see below) if not applied toward their master’s degree.
 Students with only a baccalaureate degree are required to have a minimum of 75 semester credit hours to graduate.
 Additional degree requirements include passing a written and/or oral qualifying examination, writing a doctoral dissertation, and passing a final examination/dissertation defense.
 Progress should be recorded using the ‘Program of Study’ form available from the GAR; it is recommended that students start using the Program of Study form in the first semester of the program and submit it to the GAR of the student’s Dissertation Advisor's college as part of the package to request advancement to candidacy.
 Students can register for doctoral research courses as soon as they start in the program; however, they must advance to candidacy before they can register for a doctoral dissertation.

 Twenty-one (21) semester credit hours of required elective courses must be selected by each student according to their selected track of study, as defined in the tables below.
 These elective courses need to be approved by the GAR of the college and the student’s Dissertation Advisor, and reviewed by the student’s Dissertation Committee.
-These elective courses may be offered by departments in the KCEID and COS or by departments in other colleges at UTSA.
+These elective courses may be offered by departments in the KCEID and COS or by departments in other colleges at UT San Antonio.
 A maximum of 6 semester credit hours of Independent Study courses can count toward the degree as "other electives."

 1. All completed coursework included in the final program of study must have been taken within the preceding eight years, including successful completion and defense of the dissertation.